MSt in Traditional China

 About the course

 The MSt in Traditional China provides students with an opportunity to develop the skills needed for research on pre-modern and early modern China.
-Teaching will be individual or in small groups and you will work closely with members of Oxford’s internationally renowned team of specialist researchers.

 The course involves a number of different elements.

-The final element is a dissertation.
+The final element is a thesis.
 This part of the course aims to develop your skills in exposition and analysis.
 You will be required to document your work in accordance with professional academic standards.

 Supervision